TobiasNickel/TGestureRecognizer/README.md

 # MMGestureRecognizer
-Gesture Recognizer for mobile HTML apps.
-The MMGestureRecognizer makes it easy for developer to handle touch gestures, starting from a single tap over doubletap to swipe, pinch and throw gestures.
+Gesture Recognizer for mobile and desktop HTML apps.
+The T-Gesture-Recognizer makes it easy for developers to handle touch gestures, starting from a single tap over doubletap to swipe, pinch and throw gestures.

 The usage is very simple.
-You create a new MMGestureRecognizer and provide him the DOM-node, where the user will touch on.
+You create a new GestureRecognizer and provide him the DOM-node, where the user will touch on.
 Then you can add eventlistener to various Events that get triggered as soon as the user is performing a gesture on the element.

 ## Motivation
-While developing the mobile- and WeChat-version of babel.cc we wanted to provide gesture controll as known in native apps.
-In the first place we tryed to use some libraries that are already available.
+While developing the mobile- and WeChat-version of babel.cc we wanted to provide gesture controls as known in native apps.
+In the first place we tried to use some libraries that are already available, such as a very popular Hammer.js.
 But each of them had a downside, that made it impossible to use in our project.
-One Gesture framework was not able to recognice the gestures we need, others stop the propagation and prevent the default behavior of the browser and the next kind of recognizer only let the user draw fancy images.
+One Gesture framework was not able to recognize the gestures we need, others stop the propagation and prevent the default behavior of the browser and the next kind of recognizer only let the user draw fancy images.

 ## API
-to show how it works, I will provide a bunch od code-examples, that you can extend for your needs.
+To show how it works, I will provide a bunch of code-examples, that you can extend for your needs.

-**function MMGestureRecognizer(elment, options)**
+**function GestureRecognizer(elment, options)**
-The constructor takes the element where gestures need to get recognized as first parameter and an object with options as second.the options are:
+The constructor takes the element, where gestures need to get recognized as first parameter and an object with options as second.
+The options are:

     1. swipeSpeed, the speed that the users finger need to reach to trigger the swipe (default: 400)
     2. swipePrecision = defines how much the user need to swipe into one direction to recognise that as the corresponging direction.
 1: 45deg up/down  2: 30deg up/down... (default: 6)